robinsharma/CP411_UltimateCurveBall/README.md

 <b>W</b> - The W key changes the background color between White and
 Black.

-<b>E</b> - The E key changes the paddle between a solid wood texture and transparent wire object.
+<b>E</b> - The E key changes the paddle between a solid wood texture
+and a transparent wire object.

 <b>I/O</b> - The I and O keys invert the background colors so that
 they are split half and half on the background, giving the